thallada/thallada.github.io/README.md

 ##Magic##
 Most of the development work of this website went into creating what I like to call "magic", or the dynamic background to my homepage.
-A few seconds after loading the page, a branching web of colored tendrils will grow in the upper left corner of the page, followed soon after by other "spells" sprouting in random locations across the background.
+A few seconds after loading the page, a branching web of colored tendrils will grow in a random position on the page, followed soon after by other "spells" sprouting in random locations across the background.
 Clicking on the background will also initiate a starting point for a new spell to appear.

 It is meant to represent the imaginative and infinite wonders of programming as described eloquently by Fred Brooks in one of my favorite quotes from him in